 What Is the VA Rating for Chronic Fatigue Syndrome?

-The VA disability rating for Chronic Fatigue Syndrome is 10%, 20%, 40%, 60% or 100% depending on the symptoms and other factors under diagnostic code 6354.
-Your VA rating for chronic fatigue syndrome will be higher the worse, or more severe, your symptoms are.
+The VA disability rating for Chronic Fatigue Syndrome under diagnostic code 6354 is 10%, 20%, 40%, 60% or 100% depending on the symptoms and other factors.
+Generally, a higher rating reflects worse and more severe symptoms.

 How to Claim VA Disability for Chronic Fatigue